 NOTE: Not all browsers using Mozilla code will support Greasemonkey.
 For example, TOR will not, but EPIC may.

 The extensions start running when you load a website or when you leave a website – based on how the user script is programmed to give you the desired performance.
-Greasemonkey is available for download in the Firefox extensions store as well as on sites like softensonic.
-If you are already using Firefox, the best and safest method would be to download Greasemonkey from the store.
-That way, you will steer clear of fake software that may ruin or hack your computing.
+Greasemonkey is available for download in the Firefox extensions store and on sites like softensonic.
+If you are already using Firefox, the best and safest method would be downloading Greasemonkey from the store.
+You will steer clear of fake software that may ruin or hack your computing.

 Installation of Greasemonkey scripts is easier than you thought.
 Just as you add any extension or anything software, when you find a Greasemonkey script, click the install button against it or anywhere on the page.
 If possible, you may also drag and drop the script to the current website where you want the script applied.